Al0010/FinancialDatabaseInExcelWithPython/README.md

 Create an ordered database of financial data on Excel using Pandas.

-Tramite questo script:
+Through this script:

-1) Scarica dati da Yahoo Finance
+1) Download data from Yahoo Finance
-2) Crea un dataframe tramite Pandas
+2) Create a dataframe using Pandas
-3) Estrapola dati specifici dal dataframe
+3) Extracts specific data from the dataframe
-4) Crea un database di dati finanziari su Excel
+4) Create a database of financial data in Excel

-Questo semplice script permette di scaricare dati da Yahoo Finance.
-Una volta creato il dataframe contenente i dati, l' utente sarà in grado di estrapolare quelli di suo interesse.
-Evidenziati i dati di interesse, l' utente procederà a costruire un database su Excel.
+This simple script allows you to download data from Yahoo Finance.
+Once the dataframe containing the data has been created, the user will be able to extract the data of interest.
+Once the data of interest has been highlighted, the user will proceed to build a database in Excel.

-Questo script aiuta l' operatore nel semplificare e velocizzare la creazione di database in Excel.
+This script helps the operator to simplify and speed up the creation of databases in Excel.

-Versione: Python V 3.10.2
+Version: Python V 3.10.2

-# Come lanciare questo script
+# How to run this script
-- Importa librerie
+1) Import libraries
-- Imposta lo script
+2) Set the script
-- Run
+3) Run

-Puoi copiare e incollare il codice all' interno del tuo Virtual Studio Code per testare lo script con le impostazioni predefinite nell' esempio.
+You can copy and paste the code into your Virtual Studio Code to test the script with the default settings in the example.

-# Librerie da importare
+# Libraries to import
-1) import pandas as pd
+- import pandas as pd
-2) import pandas_datareader.data as web
+- import pandas_datareader.data as web
-3) import datetime as dt
+- import datetime as dt